 - Vetreria Artistica Colleoni

-- Duomo di Murano Santi Maria e Donato
+- Murano Cathedral Santi Maria e Donato

-4. Half-day guided tour of Murano, Burano, and Torcello
+4. Half day guided tour of Murano, Burano and Torcello

-If you have more time to visit the surroundings of Venice, I recommend this guided tour in English to know not only Murano, but also the wonderful islands of Burano and Torcello and for a really affordable price, from $ 26.
-With thishalf day trip to Murano, Burano, and Torcello you will board a cruise ship and depart from Venice for an experience of 4 hours and a half, in which you will discover:
+If you have more time to visit the surroundings of Venice, I recommend this guided tour in English to know not only Murano, but also the wonderful islands of Burano and Torcello and for a really affordable price, from $ 29 With this half day tour(4 hours and a half) aboard a cruise ship and being able to leave in the morning or afternoon from Venice you will discover: